 Professor Umesh Bellur, Computer Science, Indian Institute of Technology, Bombay delivered a lecture on Fragmentation in Virtualized Data Centres.
-According to Prof. Bellur the Existing virtual machine (VM) placement schemes have measured their effectiveness by measuring how well they conserve either Physical Machine’s resources (CPU, memory) or the network resource but not both.
+According to Professor Bellur, the Existing virtual machine (VM) placement schemes have measured their effectiveness by measuring how well they conserve either Physical Machine’s resources (CPU, memory) or the network resource but not both.
 However, real applications use all resource types to varying degrees.
-The result of applying existing placement schemes to VMs running real applications is a fragmented data center where resources along one dimension become unusable even though they are available because of the unavailability of resources along with other dimensions.
+The result of applying existing placement schemes to VMs running real applications is a fragmented data centre where resources along one dimension become unusable even though they are available because of the unavailability of resources along with other dimensions.
 An example of this fragmentation is unusable CPU because of a bottlenecked network link from the physical machine which has available CPU.
-To date, evaluations of the efficacy of VM placement schemes has not recognized this fragmentation and it’s ill effects, let alone try to measure it and avoid it.
-In this talk, he first defined the term” relative resource fragmentation” and illustrate how it can be measured in a data center.
-The metric put forth for capturing the degree of fragmentation is comprehensive and includes all key data center resource types.
-He will then propose a scheme of minimizing this fragmentation so as to maximize the availability of existing set of data center resources.
-Results of empirical evaluations of his placement scheme compared to the existing network based placement schemes has shown a reduction of fragmentation by as much as 15% and an increase in number of successfully placed applications by up to 20%.
+To date, evaluations of the efficacy of VM placement schemes have not recognized this fragmentation and it’s ill effects, let alone try to measure it and avoid it.
+In this talk, he first defined the term” relative resource fragmentation” and illustrate how it can be measured in a data centre.
+The metric put forth for capturing the degree of fragmentation is comprehensive and includes all key data centre resource types.
+He will then propose a scheme of minimizing this fragmentation so as to maximize the availability of an existing set of data centre resources.
+Results of empirical evaluations of his placement scheme compared to the existing network-based placement schemes has shown a reduction of fragmentation by as much as 15% and an increase in a number of successfully placed applications by up to 20%.